 serious.
 Some of this belief may be derived from the general distrust that

 many religious conservatives have towards science and scientists.
 Another

 source may be their common belief that Jesus Christ will

-soon return to Earth and instantly correct any pollution problems.
+return to Earth within the next few years and instantly correct any pollution problems.
 Thus,

 some feel that we

 need not pay much attention to these matters today.